-Jon Ayon is a Mestizx (Comcáac/Opata/Pipil/Xicano/Salvadoreño) filmmaker from LA.
+Jon Ayon is a Mestizx (Comcáac/Ópata/Pipil/Xicano/Salvadoreño) filmmaker from LA.
 He began his career directing music videos for punk & indie bands in the Pacific Northwest.
 A transplant to Oakland with roots 10 deep, he holds a B.A. from San Francisco State University’s School of Cinema and an MFA in Documentary from Stanford University.
-His work has earned him awards from Francis F Coppola, The Annenberg Foundation, The Caucus for Producers, Writers, & Directors, The SF Emmys, and NewFilmmakers LA.
-He has worked as an editor on the films HOODIE, THE CELINE ARCHIVE, & ALICE STREET and as a writer for LOWER BOOM.
+His work has earned him awards and recognition from Francis Ford and Roman Coppola, The Annenberg Foundation, The SF Emmys, NewFilmmakers LA, and the Points North Institute, and the International Documentary Association.
 Ayon’s films highlight issues pertaining to the Latinx Diaspora such as Indigeneity, colonialism, & generational trauma.

 Filmmaker’s disclaimer on the use of the word Mestizx: